Pacers rally late to snap Lakers’ road winning streak at 14

-INDIANAPOLIS (AP) — Domantas Sabonis scored 26 points and Malcolm Brogdon made a tiebreaking reverse layup with 36.4 seconds left Tuesday night to give the Indiana Pacers a 105-102 victory over Los Angeles, snapping the Lakers’ 14-game road winning streak.
+The Lakers (24-4) came into the game with the league’s best record and 14 straight wins on the road, the second-longest streak in franchise history and two wins short of their record-setting mark from 1971-72.

-Brogdon dribbled past Dwight Howard and then used the rim to protect the ball as he made the shot.
-Sabonis followed by hitting one of two free throws with 10.7 seconds remaining.
+But even LeBron James couldn’t bail them out with All-Star forward Anthony Davis missing the game because of a sprained right ankle.

-LeBron James had 20 points, nine rebounds and nine assists but missed a 3-pointer that would have given the Lakers the lead with 11.7 seconds to go.
-Los Angeles also missed two shots on its final possession while trying to force overtime.
+Yes, James scored 20 points and had nine rebounds and nine assists, but he missed a step-back 3-pointer with 11.7 seconds left that would have given the Lakers the lead.
+A replay review overturned a call and gave the Pacers the ball.

-The Lakers looked as though they had taken control with a 9-0 run for a 95-91 lead midway through the fourth quarter.
-But Indiana responded just as it had all night as the Lakers played without All-Star forward Anthony Davis.
+Sabonis then made one of two free throws to finish with 26 points and 10 rebounds.

-The Pacers charged back, tying the score at 100 on a mid-range jumper from Brogdon with 2:20 left before retaking the lead on two free throws from Myles Turner.
+Rajon Rondo and Kentavious Caldwell-Pope each missed a shot before time expired as the Lakers desperately tried to force overtime.

 TIP-INS

-Lakers: James scored seven points in the second half — all in the fourth quarter. … Howard had a season-high 20 points. … Avery Bradley scored 13 points.
-JaVale McGee and Kentavious Caldwell-Pope each had 10, while Alex Caruso scored 11. … Rajon Rondo had seven assists.
+Lakers: James scored only seven points in the second half – all in the fourth quarter – and had five turnovers. … Howard had a season-high 20 points. … Avery Bradley had 13 points, Alex Caruso had 11 while JaVale McGee and Caldwell-Pope each scored 10. … Rondo had seven points and seven assists. … The Lakers were 8 of 31 on 3-pointers.

-Pacers: Jeremy Lamb left in the second half with a sore right groin. … Turner had 16 points and seven rebounds, while Brogdon finished with 16 points and six assists. … Sabonis also had 10 rebounds for his 23rd double-double this season. … Indiana was 13 of 20 from the free throw line.
+Pacers: Jeremy Lamb left in the second half with a sore right groin. … Sabonis posted his 23rd double-double this season and had four assists … Turner finished with 16 points and seven rebounds, while Brogdon had 14 points and six assists. … T.J.
+Warren had 12 points, five rebounds and three blocks as Aaron Holiday and T.J.
+McConnell combined for 21 points off the bench. … Indiana was 13 of 20 from the free throw line.

 SPEAKING FRANK-LY